EGF Official ratings system

 TA = basic time

-The EGF Ratings Committee reserves the right to adjust the class of a tournament if considered necessary.
+The EGF Ratings Commission reserves the right to adjust the class of a tournament if considered necessary.
 The class of the event should be known before it is held.
 The organizer may demote the class in tournament announcement if the lower class suits better to his intentions (e.g. when new tournament system or rules are tested).
 The events that do not meet the specifications mentioned above are not recognized as classified EGF tournaments.

 Tournament table format